 - Default Data Modeling: Casual users typically don’t have enough information to create data models from scratch, so it’s important to have a BI solution that will apply context-sensitive default models for them.

 - Drag-and-Drop Design: Drag-and-drop UI controls mimic tactile experiences, which help casual users grasp more abstract concepts.
-Exago BI has a casual user report building feature that, for example, allows the user to group by a data field simply by dragging up.
-The motion mimics the placing of that field at the head of the detail, helping teach the grouping concept while glossing over the backend mechanics involved.
+Exago BI has a casual user report building feature that, for example, allows the user to group by a data field simply by dragging it.
+The motion mimics the placing of that field ahead of the detail, helping teach the grouping concept while glossing over the backend mechanics involved.

 - Automatic Charting: It’s easier to edit something that already exists than to create that something from nothing, which is why it’s valuable to have a solution that can summarize a report at the click of a button.
 Users can then make adjustments to the chart as needed, learning from the chart algorithm while getting their work done.

 - Intelligent Formulas: Formulas have a syntax all their own, so when casual users need to perform a more sophisticated calculation, it’s helpful to have a formula interface that guides them through the process.
 It’s also useful to have common functions (e.g., totals, date formats) displayed as buttons or menu items so that casual users can apply them without thinking about syntax at all.

-And of course, it goes without saying that none of these UX guidelines function without flexible governance.
+And of course, it goes without saying that none of these UX guidelines function without facilitation from IT.
 Admins need the ability to dictate which users will have access to which features and make changes to those configuration settings as knowledge workers transition from one user class to another, as sometimes happens.

 Adopting a self-service BI solution that can meet all types of BI users where they are dramatically improves your project’s likelihood of success.
 As Eckerson puts it, “The promise of self-service analytics is not to eliminate IT from the equation, but instead foster greater collaboration between business and IT.”
 When each user group has access to the right business intelligence tools, it boosts the organization’s overall efficiency.